EcoExtreML/STEMMUS_SCOPE/README.md

 STEMMUS_config.m to replace Constants.m and StartInit.m
 TIME_INTERPOLATION.m

-3-to highlight the variable names (and also the variables meanings) that you change or you add into STEMMUS and MODFLOW Please see the explanations in the changed files.
+3- To highlight the variable names (and also the variables meanings) that you change or you add into STEMMUS and MODFLOW Please see the explanations in the changed files.